Adityaraj84/Adityaraj84/python practical.md

     root1, root2 = find_roots(a, b, c)

     # Output the results

     print(f"The roots of the quadratic equation are: {root1} and {root2}")
-# write a programm to accept a number 'n'
+# 2.write a programm to accept a number 'n'
 # 1. check if 'n' is prime
 def is_prime(n):
     if n <= 1: